chauser/CameraConfiguration/README.md

 ### Default Dashboard (provided by the NI Game Tools package)

 Like Shuffleboard, this dashboard has only one camera widget that can only connected to camera streams listed by the wpilib camera server in NetworkTables.
 The widget offers a limited set of resolutions (all 4:3) and fps choices, although compression can be set to any value from 0 to 100.
-Does this accept default resolution from the server in any configuration?
+I do not know if there are any settings that you can make on the dashboard to use the stream defaults from the server.

 ## Switched cameras
 In some situations you will find a need for two cameras and the ability to select which one is displayed on the dashboard.
 For example, if the robot has to be driven with precision both forward and back.
 Displaying both cameras at once may require more bandwidth than available.
 The WpiLib camera server supports attaching two (or more) cameras to the server and creating a third, virtual, switched camera whose display of one or the other is controlled by a NetworkTable entry.